How to remove scabs after a hair transplant? (+ when to remove scabs)

 6th April 2021

-Scab removal after hair transplant
+Scab removal after hair transplant / dealing with hair transplant scabs

-The two main methods of transplanting hair at The Maitland Clinic are known as Follicular Unit Transplant/strip (FUT) and Follicular Unit Excision/Extraction (FUE).
+The two main methods of transplanted hair at The Maitland Clinic are known as Follicular Unit Transplant/strip (FUT) and Follicular Unit Excision/Extraction (FUE).
 These procedures involve taking healthy hair follicles from a donor area of the patient’s scalp and transplanting them to the areas affected by hair loss (the recipient area).

 In both cases, our leading surgeon and renowned hair restoration expert, Dr Edward Ball, makes tiny incisions in the recipient areas using specialist blades of 0.6mm to 1.1mm, depending on the patient’s skin texture and the size of the grafts.
 This stage determines the distribution and direction of growth of the new hair.
 Dr Ball’s highly skilled team of technicians then implant the hair grafts into the balding areas of the scalp.